G1OJS/G1OJS.github.io/pages/Calculating padding capacitors.md

 However, it's not so easy to work out what values you need for C1 and C2 in order to achieve a particular desired capacitance range.
 This requires a bit more maths.

+⚠️ <span style="color:red">If you don't want the maths, skip straight to the bottom of this page to get to the calculators.</span>

 **The Maths!**

 **Configuration a)**